renderedtext/semaphore-docs-new/source/docs/docker/docker-layer-caching.md

 Since [Docker 1.13](https://github.com/moby/moby/blob/master/CHANGELOG.md#1130-2017-01-18),
 the `docker build` command introduced a new switch `--cache-from`, which allows to specify a tagged image as a cache source.
-This image's layers would then be reused when a Docker image is being built, considerably speeding up the build.
+This image's layers would then be reused when a Docker image is being built.
 More than one image can be specified as a cache source, and the resulting image can also be used as a cache source in another Docker build.

-The image(s) used as a caching source can be stored on a Docker container registry (ECR, GCR, and similar).
-The image resulting from the build in Semaphore can then be pushed in a container regustry, and later pulled and reused in subsequent Semaphore builds.
+The image(s) used as a caching source can be stored on a Docker container registry.
+The image resulting from the build in Semaphore can be pushed in a container registry, and later pulled and reused in subsequent Semaphore builds.

-Since Docker stores only the changes between layers and reuses unchanged layers between builds, it will use disk space sparingly on the container registry.

 As a result of changes in Docker's caching mechanism, our `docker-cache` tool is deprecated.
 We suggest you use a Docker registry for caching built images.